 These free webinars are based on the premise that everyone involved in a network requires network leadership skills in order to be an active, effective member of a network.
 Come learn how Network Leadership applies to the ongoing, everyday work of building, managing, and evaluating effective networks.

-March 27 Webinar
+March Webinar Recording

 Blythe Butler is currently implementing the First 2000 Days Network, an innovative ‘collective impact’ initiative using network analysis, developmental evaluation and capacity building to improve both process (systems) outcomes and early childhood development outcomes.
 Blythe’s practice focuses on change management, evaluation, and capacity building to support the development of adaptive learning cultures within organizations.
 She is an accomplished facilitator and stakeholder engagement practitioner with over 15 years’ experience in the public, private and non-profit sectors.
 Blythe holds a BComm in Finance and International Development from University of Alberta, studied Journalism at Carleton University, and Design Marketing at Parsons in New York City.